Student Gambling Policies

 Examine Local Laws

-The legality of gambling activities — such as online betting, lotteries, sports contests, horse racing, and slots — and the minimum age for participation vary by state.
-Your institution may list gambling among illegal behaviors, including unlawful alcohol or drug use, that are subject a student to disciplinary sanctions.
+The legality of gambling activities — such as online betting, lotteries, sports contests, horse racing, and slot machines — and the minimum age for participation vary by state.
+Consult with legal counsel to understand the impact of these laws on your institution’s operations and its policies.

 Consider Your Mission